 - Reduced mobility: Unable to stand, require the use of a walker.

 - Loss of strength: Unable to use arms, hands, or legs.

 - Decreased cognitive function: Forgetful changes to short and long-term memory.

-- Amplified or diminished sensations — Unable to feel, taste, hear, ringing in ears, etc.
+- Amplified or diminished sensations: Unable to feel, taste, hear, or ring in ears.

-Traumatic Brain Injuries that are the result of someone else's negligence often provide legal circumstances that allow victims to receive cash awards that help to pay for the care required in the wake of a TBI.
-It does not matter if the negligent person is a civilian, governmental employee, or from a business.
-When innocent people are hurt due to the negligent actions of another, that person becomes responsible for the cost of current and future medical care.
+Traumatic Brain Injuries that result from someone else's negligence often provide legal circumstances that allow victims to receive cash awards that help to pay for the care required in the wake of a TBI.
+It does not matter if the negligent person is a civilian, a government employee, or a business.
+When innocent people are hurt due to negligent actions, they become responsible for current and future medical care costs.
 It also does not matter what the mechanism of injury was: